Common Types of Medical Errors

 Common examples of adverse effects caused by medication errors include allergic reactions and overdoses.
 This is why checking a patient’s history of allergic reactions can be important for deciding which medication to prescribe.
 Many medication errors happen because of incorrect or misinterpreted medicine abbreviations, biases, rushed environments with heavy demands, and medications that appear similar to each other.

 Recovering from the aftermath of a medical error can be a stressful and tedious process.
 If you suffered harm from a medical error, consider hiring an Auburn Personal Injury Lawyer to see what your options are.
 Depending on the injuries or damages you suffered, you may be eligible to receive compensation for medical costs, pain and suffering, and lost wages.

 At Gattuso & Ciotoli, we offer our clients four areas of legal practice.
 Contact us today at (315) 314-8000 for a free consultation.
-Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 We will work with you to help you earn the compensation you need to recover.